fabiothon/Galaxus-Price-Tracker/README.md

 # Galaxus Price Tracker

-This python script tracks prices of multiple specific products on www.galaxus.ch and alerts the user via email if the prices reaches a defined alert price.
-The script can be automatised with cronjob or windows task scheduler to be run every 24h.
+This Python script tracks prices of multiple specific products on www.galaxus.ch and alerts the user via email if the prices reaches a defined alert price.
+The script can be automatised with cronjob or windows task scheduler to run every 24h.

 ## Installation